 - Bowing in.
 For me, bowing in is more than just respect.
 It is also part of the preparation for training.
 It is like the tennis player who always bounces the ball a certain number of times before serving.
 It does not matter if the tennis player is winning or losing, the process is the same.
 And confidence comes from good and consistent preparation.
 Always use the bow in as a way to confidently start your training;

-- Demonstrating your technique – Sensei always uses the analogy of raising your fists being the same as drawing a sword.
-Once the ancient Samurai drew their sword, it was a fight to the end.
+- Demonstrating your technique – once the ancient Samurai drew their sword, it was a fight to the end.
 If the Samurai did not want to do that, then they had to keep the sword in the scabbard.
 It is the same when you raise your fists.
 You cannot be casual about this.
 When you raise your fists, the choice to fight has been taken away from you.
 This is the same as grading.
 The second you raise your fists in grading, your choices have been taken away from you and you must perform what is requested of you.
 There is no looking back.
 And when you can do this under pressure, it will increase your confidence over time.
 You can then carry this confidence into every other area of your life.
 Gradings…and martial arts for that matter…should be used as a canvas for life.

 It would also be remiss of me not to mention the wonderful community and fantastic trainers who help the students through the grading.
 When things get hard, it is golden to have people supporting you.
 Often in life, you cannot see what is right in front of you.
 Sometimes, you cannot see the strong and confident person that you are.
 However, others can see it.
 Your martial arts trainers can definitely see it.
 That is why they will never stop encouraging you to become the best you can be.
 With this level of support, how can it not help you to build your confidence?